pcomans/research/swift/concepts/quartz/Quartz-Research.md

 - **CGPathAddRect**, which replaces CGContextAddRect
 - **CGPathCloseSubpath**, which replaces CGContextClosePath

+**IMPORTANT:** You can replace the path in a graphicscontext with the stroked version of the path by calling the function CGContextReplacePathWithStrokedPath.

 # Stroking paths
 **CGContextStrokePath** & **CGContextDrawPath** with the painting mode kCGPathStroke This usage of these two functions is identical, so use the one that suits your taste.
 Stroking a path can be combined with filling of that path by using the function CGContextDraw- Path with the painting modes kCGPathFillStroke or kCGPathEOFillStroke.
 These painting modes first fill and then stroke the path.